Barcelona

 The Summer School is organized by:

-The International Network for Traditional Building, Architecture & Urbanism (INTBAU), is an active network of individuals and institutions dedicated to the creation of humane and harmonious buildings and places which respect local traditions.
+The Portuguese Chapter of the International Network for Traditional Building, Architecture & Urbanism (INTBAU), is an active network of individuals and institutions dedicated to the creation of humane and harmonious buildings and places which respect local traditions.
 It brings together those who design, make, maintain, study or enjoy traditional building, architecture and places.

 Thanks to the support of: